Agnes Lois Bulley (1901 – 1995)

 1937 – a disappointing year

 However she failed to win the seat on the County Council.
 There was further disappointment to follow.
-In April she stood for re-election in the Little Neston Ward of Neston UDC, standing against William Harris Pemberton.
+In April she stood for re-election as Councillor for Little Neston Ward of Neston UDC, once again against William Harris Pemberton.
 On this occasion she secured only 276 votes to Pemberton’s 307.
+1937 saw her lose her seat on both Neston UDC and Cheshire County Council.

 Cheshire Council Elections 1939